U.S. flag

 • Free nerve endings located in the epidermis respond to pain, light touch, and temperature variations.

-• Merkel receptors associated with the Merkel cells respond to sustained light touch induction over the skin.
+• Merkel receptors associated with Merkel cells respond to sustained light touch applied to the skin.

 Dermatomes are areas of skin mainly supplied by a single spinal nerve.
-Eight cervical nerves contribute to the dermatomes (except for C1), 12 thoracic nerves, five lumbar nerves, and five sacral nerves.
+Eight cervical nerves contribute to the dermatomes (except for C1), 12 thoracic nerves, 5 lumbar nerves, and 5 sacral nerves.
 Each of these nerves relays sensation (including pain) from a particular region of the skin to the brain.[4]

 Muscles

 Arrector pili muscles, the smallest skeletal muscles of the body, are found in all areas of the skin that contain hair follicles.
 These tiny muscular structures control the positioning of hairs and the activity of sebaceous glands in response to environmental induction, such as heat and abrasion.
-The arrector pili muscles contract and raise the hairs under conditions of stress when the sympathetic nervous system is activated, such as during the fight or flight response, although some research calls this into question.[1][2][5]
+The arrector pili muscles contract and raise the hairs under conditions of stress, such as during the fight-or-flight response, although some research challenges this.[1][2][5]
 They also perform this action in response to cold, creating the phenomenon colloquially known as "goosebumps."[6]

 Physiologic Variants

 The multiple layers of the skin are dynamic, shedding and replacing old inner layers.
-The thickness of skin varies based on its location, age, gender, medications, and health affecting the skin’s density and thickness.
+The thickness of the skin varies based on its location, age, gender, medications, and overall health, affecting its density and thickness.
 The varying thickness is due to changes in the dermis and epidermis.
 Thick skin is present on the palms and soles, where there is marked keratinization and the stratum lucidum layer.
 Thinner skin is present on eyelids, axillae, genitals, and the mucosal surfaces exposed to the external environment, such as oral mucosa, vaginal canal, and other selected internal body surfaces.

 Primarily due to the effects of androgens, adult males typically have thicker skin than females in most areas of the body.
-Children have thin skin, which gradually thickens until the fourth decade of life, affected by the concentration of sex steroids, general health, and hydration.
-The skin begins to thin again during the fifth decade of life, primarily due to changes in the dermis with loss of epithelial appendages, elastic fibers, and ground substance, among others.
+Children have thin skin that gradually thickens until the 4th decade of life, and sex steroid concentrations, general health, and hydration influence this thickness.
+The skin begins to thin again during the fifth decade of life, primarily due to changes in the dermis, including loss of epithelial appendages, elastic fibers, and ground substance.
 Genetic and environmental factors also affect skin thickness.
-For example, a person with an occupation requiring much outdoor exposure to the sun and ultraviolet radiation will tend to show premature skin aging signs sooner than a person working indoors.
-Genetics also influence the natural skin contour and color; for example, people of African-American descent typically exhibit thicker and more lustrous skin compared to people of Anglo-Saxon ancestry.[1][2][7][8]
+For example, a person with an occupation that requires frequent outdoor exposure to the sun and ultraviolet radiation tends to show signs of premature skin aging sooner than a person working indoors.
+Genetics also influences natural skin contour and color; for example, people of African-American descent typically exhibit thicker, more lustrous skin than people of Anglo-Saxon ancestry.[1][2][7][8]

 Surgical Considerations